 - Follow the prompts to create a database:

 - Choose the Free Tier as the Compute Size.

 - Select a region where you want to create the database.

-- Enter the database details, ensuring that you enter betterbotz as the keyspace name.
+- Enter the database details, using betterbotz as the keyspace name.

 After your database is created, you’re ready to create some tables!